-The purpose of the Assessment Research Grants is to contribute, in parallel with internal British Council research activities, to innovation in assessment practice, as well as to the validation of Aptis and other British Council language assessment projects.
+The purpose of the Assessment Research Grants is to contribute to innovation in assessment theory and practice through the validation of Aptis and other British Council language assessments.
+We invite proposals for original research investigating key areas of interest for 2024 as detailed below.

 Projects which are more exploratory in nature and utilise instruments other than Aptis will be considered provided the proposal demonstrates strong potential for impact in the field of language assessment.